revilon99/optiplex/README.md

 Development ports are run from ::3000-::4999 <br>
 Production ports are run from ::5000-::6999

-The port of a project can be calculated by adding the project number to the base port e.g. hello-world (0) - Dev Port = 3000 + 0 = 3000
+The port of a project can be calculated by adding the project number to the base port <br>
+e.g. hello-world (0) - Dev Port = 3000 + 0 = 3000

 # Projects